Search our Site:

 Currently, there are no national drinking water quality standards.
 The Council of Canadians and the Federation of Canadian Municipalities are calling on federal and provincial governments to develop a strategy framework that will make clean, safe water a priority across the country.
 The federal government promised drinking water standards for First Nation communities in early 2007; there is no bill before the House of Commons.

-In Manitoba - 59 boil-water advisories or boil water orders were in place as of March 14, 2008 according to Manitoba Water Stewardship's Office of Drinking Water.
+In Manitoba as of October 26, 2009, there are 90 boil water advisories or boil water orders compared to 59 in March of 2008, according to Manitoba Water Stewardships Office of Drinking Water.
 (Does not include First Nations) Advisories in Manitoba cover both public water systems, and private wells and septic field systems.
 The Water Chronicles, an independent organization, monitors water quality in Canada and maintains an interactive map of all boil-water advisories for Manitoba and across Canada.

 View The Water Chronicles - Water Advisories for Manitoba